 The Orvis Clearwater series is a line of gear that incorporates higher-end design elements but delivers it at a midrange price point, making these boots a best-buy contender.
 The Clearwater Wading Boot includes a molded rubber toe cap, and the soles accept optional screw-in studs.
 Also available with felt soles.

-Simms G3 Guide Boot — Simms consistently produces high-quality gear, and pretty much any Simms wading boot could arguably be one of our best wading boots; however, if you want a tough boot that will last, the G3 Guide Boot will get the job done all day long.
-These wading boots are built with neoprene internals for added warmth and comfort, and the soles accept optional cleats and studs from Simms.
+Simms G3 Guide Boot — Simms consistently produces high-quality gear, and pretty much any Simms wading boot could arguably be one of our best wading boots because they tend to last a very long time; however, the newly updated G3 Guide Wading Boot with Vibram Soles is tough to beat.
+These extremely stable wading boots are built with neoprene internals for added warmth and comfort, and the soles accept optional cleats and studs from Simms.
 If you fish around a lot of sharp rocks, though, the brand new Headwaters Pro is similar but uses more scratch rubber.
 Special Note: Size up one U.S. size in Simms boots for men (or one size down for women) to find the right fit for your stockingfoot waders, i.e. if your men’s regular shoe size is 12, buy a 13 Simms wading boot.

 Orvis Boa Pivot Wading Boot — These bad boys were designed and built with all-day comfort and durability in mind.
 Orvis moved all the seams out of high-wear areas, added a high-sidewall rubber sole, a molded rubber toe cap, and used aircraft-grade stainless steel laces in the sweet Boa lace system.
 Accepts optional screw-in studs, too.
 If you plan to spend long days in and out of the water — and you want a boot that’s comfortable out of the box — these wading boots are easy to recommend.
 The only downside is that Orvis doesn’t make a felt-sole version, but on the other hand, the middle portion of the sole is soft sticky rubber and accepts the aforementioned studs, while the outer edges of the sole are formed from a harder, more durable rubber.
 You get soft grippy rubber and tougher rubber for grabbing the edges of sloping rocks.
 As for the Boa lace system, pull the knob to instantly release it and just turn to tighten.